 Application performance isn’t just a “special case” requirement.
 There are certain applications that need high performance the majority of the time.
 However, we often have to engineer our environments for the 10% or 20% of the time when performance is critical, which would include a much larger group of applications.

 IT professionals want to increase virtual to physical server ratios from 10:1 to 50:1, but storage is the limiting factor.
 Some organizations need to have hundreds or thousands of virtual desktops accessing a single pool of storage but they’re limited by boot storms.
-And big data analytics drive the need for speed through an enormous number of transactions per second; there are solutions optimized to handle
+And big data analytics drive the need for speed through an enormous number of transactions per second; there are solutions optimized to handle these workloads but they come at a high price.

 You could always increase the performance of storage, but just how much performance are you willing to pay for?
 To increase IOPS you add more disk drives, create wide stripes and implement short stroking.
 But that can be very expensive.
 Alternatively, you can just add lots and lots of solid-state drives (SSDs), but we’re talking big bucks again.
 And what’s the right balance of price, performance and capacity for your environment?
 If you don’t need lots of capacity, do you really want to buy lots of disk drives just to increase IOPS?
 However, if you require a substantial amount of capacity, then buying SSDs will be unattractive price-wise and may not be technically practical to implement.